Instantan/web/README.md

 > Warning: This package is currently (not even) in alpha, not really tested yet and should not be used yet

+## Todos
+- Find a good api for defining content types
+- Find a good api for defining sockets
+- Add redoc

 ## Key Features
 - **Zero Dependencies**: Built entirely on Go's standard library.
 No external packages required.
 - **OpenAPI Integration**: Automatically generate OpenAPI specifications for your APIs, enhancing documentation and interoperability.